“An eye for an eye” – The Lex Talionis

 What does our tradition teach about revenge?

-Saturday, December 13, following Shabbat Services and a Kiddush Luncheon
+Saturday, February 14th, following Shabbat Services and a Kiddush Luncheon

 Shabbat services begin at 9:15 a.m. and are followed by a light Kiddush lunch enjoyed prior to the discussion.
 Child care will be available during Shabbat Services as well as the discussion.
 This month’s Midrash Shabbat Kiddush Luncheon is sponsored by Susy and Ira Lerner in honor of their recent birthdays.